 Examples of when to snap editorial photos include:

 Pro tip: Identify a fun backdrop ahead of time with a muted color.

-If no style pops out to you, try taking the wedding photography style quiz!
+If no style pops out, don’t worry!
+Try taking the wedding photography style quiz.